 - Get multiple quotes.
 Get a quote from at least 3 solar companies.

-Vermont Solar Energy Incentives
+Vermont Solar Incentives

 Vermont residents can take advantage of the 30% federal investment tax credit (ITC).
 A tax credit is a dollar-for-dollar reduction in your total income tax liability.
-If your system costs $10,000, you could claim a $3,000 credit on the federal taxes you owe.
+If your solar energy system costs $10,000, you could claim a $3,000 credit on the federal taxes you owe.
 The tax credit carries forward multiple years in case your federal tax liability is low.

 Other solar financial incentives to look for (not available in every state):